Election 2022: Voters to decide Ohio's heated Senate primary - NewsBreak

 Election 2022: Voters to decide Ohio's heated Senate primary

-COLUMBUS, Ohio — (AP) — Ohio Republicans voted Tuesday in one of the most contentious and closely watched Senate primaries in the U.S., deciding a race that is an early referendum on former President Donald Trump's hold on the GOP as the midterm primary season kicks into high gear.
+COLUMBUS, Ohio — (AP) — Ohio Republicans will vote Tuesday in one of the most contentious and closely watched Senate primaries in the U.S., deciding a race that is an early referendum on former President Donald Trump's hold on the GOP as the midterm primary season kicks into high gear.

 Incumbent Republican Gov. Mike DeWine appears on track to secure his party's nomination for another term, despite backlash from conservatives over COVID-19 shutdowns and mandates.
 Meanwhile, in Indiana, more than a dozen state House members are trying to hold off Republican primary challengers who want to push the Legislature further to the right.